*Disclosure: Affiliate links contained in this post. You purchase like you would normally, but we receive a small commission.

 - 3 cups all-purpose flour, divided into 3 parts

 - 2 1/4 tsp active dry yeast or 1 package

 - 2 tablespoons olive oil (vegetable oil would also work)

 - Desired pizza toppings (Don't skimp on the cheese)

 - In medium sized bowl, mix 1 3/4 cups flour with the yeast and Salt.
-(If adding optional Italian seasoning, add it now)
+(If adding optional Italian seasoning or Garlic Powder, add it now)

 - Add the warm water and oil.

-- Beat with a whisk for approximately 1 minute or until a thick pancake like batter forms.
+- Beat with a whisk until a thick pancake like batter forms.